+Now, consider the drawing of the graph $Q_4$ depicted in Fig. \ref{fig:q4}.
 Note that the narrow edges represent the blue edges, and the bold edges represent the remaining edges of $Q_4$ (i.e. the red edges).

 Let $C$ be an arbitrary cycle in $Q_4$.
-We show that $C$ contains two blue edges with different parities.
+We show that $C$ contains two blue edges with different parity.
 All of the edges incident with the vertices $3$ and $8$ are blue.
-Therefore, if $C$ passes through either of these two vertices, let say vertex $3$, then one of the edges of $C$ incident to the vertex $3$ has odd parity, and the other one has even parity.
+Therefore, if $C$ passes through either of these two vertices, let us say vertex $3$, then one of the edges of $C$ incident to the vertex $3$ has odd parity, and the other one has even parity.
 Therefore, $C$ can not passes through $3$ and $8$.
-If $C$ passes through either of the vertices $0$ or $11$, let say vertex $0$, then it contains two adjacent red edges.
-Otherwise, $C$ must use the edge that is incident to the vertex $8$, which can not happen as we argued above.
+If $C$ passes through either of the vertices $0$ or $11$, let us say vertex $0$, then it contains two adjacent red edges.
+Otherwise, $C$ must use the edge incident to the vertex $8$, which can not happen as we argued above.
 Thus, $C$ contains two adjacent red edges incident to the vertex $0$, let say $\{0,1\}$ and $\{0,4\}$.
 The edge in $C$ before $\{0,1\}$, and the edge in $C$ after $\{0,4\}$ are both blue with different parities.
-Therefore, $C$ can not also pass through $0$ and $11$.
+Therefore, $C$ can not pass through $0$ and $11$.

-Next we prove that $C$ can not passes through either of $1$, $2$, $9$ or $10$.
-In contrary, let assume that $C$ passes through vertex $1$.
+Next, we prove that $C$ can not passes through either of $1$, $2$, $9$ or $10$.
+On the contrary, let us assume that $C$ passes through vertex $1$.
 Then, $C$ must use two edges $\{1,5\}$ and $\{1,9\}$.
-Both of these two edges are blue with different parities.
-So far, we have shown that $C$ can not passes through $0, 1, 2, 3, 8, 9, 10, 11$.
-It is also easy to see that, if $C$ uses any vertex from the set \{4, 5, 6, 7, 12, 13, 14, 15\}, then it contains two blue edges with different parities.
+Both of these two edges are blue with different parity.
+So far, we have shown that $C$ can not pass through $0, 1, 2, 3, 8, 9, 10, 11$.
+It is also easy to see that, if $C$ uses any vertex from the set \{4, 5, 6, 7, 12, 13, 14, 15\}, then it contains two blue edges with different parity.